alikomurcu/ali-burkan-projects/README.md

 # grayscale
-Conerts your images to grayscale
+Converts your images to grayscale